Skip to content

 Funding

+• Organizations and institutions may apply for funding up to US$500,000.
 One or more awards in each of the thematic areas are anticipated subject to fiscal year funding.
-Grants of up to US$200,000 will be awarded for research lasting up to 2 years.
-Timeframe:

 Questions

-If you have questions about this programme or the application process, please email [email protected].
+If you have questions about this program or the application process, please email [email protected].

 The Internet is for Everyone